sourcegraph/handbook/content/departments/tech-ops/tools/computer-setup.md

 - All full-time teammates must have a Sourcegraph computer
 - All teammates must work from their Sourcegraph computer
 - All teammates must only use their Sourcegraph computer for accessing [company data](#company-data)
-- Sourcegraph approves the use of Apple MacOs only (you may work with Windows and Linux devices for work that does not involve company data, such as open source coding)
+- Sourcegraph approves the use of Apple MacOs only (you may work with Windows and Linux devices for work that does not involve internal, private or confidential company data, such as open source coding)
 - All teammates should adhere to our related usage and access policies:
   - [Device usage and privacy policy](../process/team_device_usage_privacy.md)
   - [Access control policy](../../../company-info-and-process/policies/access-control-policy.md)